apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

     ```

    * `-namespace` and its abbreviated version `-n` is used to name a namespace. `--create-namespace` is used to specify whether to create a namespace if it does not exist. `-n` is a global command line option.
 For global command line options, run `kbcli options` to list all options (applies to all commands).
-   * Use `monitor` to specify whether to install the add-ons relevant to database monitoring and visualization.
+   * Use `--monitor` to specify whether to install the add-ons relevant to database monitoring and visualization.
-   * Use `version` to specify the version you want to install.
+   * Use `--version` to specify the version you want to install.
 Find the supported version in [KubeBlocks Helm Charts](https://github.com/apecloud/helm-charts).

    </TabItem>